 Subcomponent 1.1. - Water Supply Access to the Unserved.
-This sub-component will finance the design and construction of climate-resilient water supply schemes in 35 currently unserved settlements in the target regions.
-The first phase will prioritize settlements with a population of at least 1,000 people to ensure the economic viability of the water supply services.
-Specifically, the project will finance resilient water source development, water treatment infrastructure to ensure high drinking water quality, robust transmission and distribution networks capable of withstanding extreme weather conditions and metered household connections to ensure sustainable water use, targeting 70,000 people in Chui, Osh, and Issyk-Kul regions.
+This sub-component will finance the design and construction of climate-resilient water supply systems in 48 currently unserved settlements (around 128,000 beneficiaries).
+Specifically, the Project will finance resilient water source development and storage, thereby reducing drought vulnerability, water treatment infrastructure to ensure high drinking water quality hence boosting positive health outcomes, robust transmission and distribution networks capable of withstanding high temperatures and other climate shocks, reservoirs to increase water availability and thus provide drought resilience and metered household connections to ensure sustainable water use

 Subcomponent 1.2. - Water Supply Upgrades.
-This sub-component will finance the engineering design and construction of targeted water supply scheme upgrades of district center water supply schemes in Aravan, Aksu, Panfilov, and Sokuluk districts (350,000 beneficiaries).
-The upgrades will prioritize investments with demonstrated impacts on service reliability, financial viability, and climate resilience, in (i) settlements with low access and dilapidated infrastructure, (ii) economically important settlements (including secondary cities and district centers) with poor performing infrastructure and low service quality, and (iii) other settlements requiring service upgrades.
-Specifically, the project will finance investments focused on source and storage increase, network hydraulic improvements, and expansion to secure water supply in the face of climate variability, ensure efficient water management, and reduce vulnerability to climate impacts.
-These water supply upgrades are aligned with the country's climate resilience goals, ensuring communities have reliable access to water services amidst changing climate conditions.
+This sub-component will finance the design, rehabilitation, and upgrade of water supply systems in 78 villages and district centers in Aksu, Alai, Aravan, Kara-Kulja, Kara Suu, Panfilov, Sokuluk, and Uzgen districts (around 322,000 beneficiaries).
+The upgrades will prioritize investments with demonstrated impacts on drought resilience while also improving service reliability and financial viability.
+These are specific investments focused on source and storage increase to reduce climate-exacerbated water shortages, network hydraulic improvements to reduce water losses, and expansion to secure water supply in the face of climate variability, ensure efficient water demand management, and reduce vulnerability to the impacts of drought